yashrajsingh097/spotify-clone/README.md

-# spotify-clone
+# Spotify Clone

-Spotify Clone using HTML CSS
+This is a Spotify Clone built using HTML, CSS .

+Features:
+- Music player UI
+- Play/Pause button
+- Responsive design

+Technologies Used:
+- HTML
+- CSS